olawolemoses/backend-test-I/README.md

 The bot is suppose to maintain a session and continously listen to the predefined hashtag

+## Development Language

+JavaScript (Node.JS)

+## Getting Started

+The following were setup to get started:

+1. Twitter Dev Account/App Setup

+2. Create a Project on the Google API Console.

+3. Enable Google Spreadsheet API and Google Drive API on the project and save the credentials.

 ## How to complete the task

 1. Fork this repository into your own public repo.